atran742/Stock_Kittens/README.md

 # Stock_Kittens
-An AI agent and application which allows users to trade stocks.
+An AI agent and application which trades stocks for users, trained on evaluating market data, news, and other trading tools to make the best decisions.